MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### On Dynamics 365 Remote Assist HoloLens

-- You can only share your environment with all call participants on Dynamics 365 Remote Assist mobile, Dynamics 365 Remote Assist HoloLens, or Teams desktop.
+- You can share your environment with call participants on Dynamics 365 Remote Assist mobile, Dynamics 365 Remote Assist HoloLens, or Teams desktop.

 ### On Teams desktop